 Large Generating Facility shall mean a Generating Facility having a Generating Facility Capacity of more than 20 MW.

 Loss shall mean any and all losses relating to injury to or death of any person or damage to property, demand, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, arising out of or resulting from the other Party's performance, or non-performance of its obligations under the Standard Large Generator Interconnection Agreement on behalf of the indemnifying Party, except in cases of gross negligence or intentional wrongdoing by the indemnifying Party.

-Material Modification shall mean those modifications that have a material impact on the cost or timing of any Interconnection Request with a later queue priority date.
+Material Modification shall mean (1) those modifications that have a material impact on the cost or timing of any Interconnection Request with a later queue priority date in the Serial Interconnection Study Process and (2) those modifications that have a material impact on the cost or timing of any Interconnection Request with (a) a later Queue Position or (b) a Queue Position which is included in the same Cluster, each as in the Definitive Interconnection Study Process.

 Metering Equipment shall mean all metering equipment installed or to be installed at the Generating Facility pursuant to the Standard Large Generator Interconnection Agreement at the metering points, including but not limited to instrument transformers, MWh-meters, data acquisition equipment, transducers, remote terminal unit, communications equipment, phone lines, and fiber optics.